MORE TIME, BETTER HITTERS

 TAKING A STEP OR TWO BACK

 Ted Williams, one of the great hitters of all time, was very clear in that he believed the number one thing a hitter must do, with less than two strikes, is to get a good pitch to hit - a pitch that the hitter can hit relatively hard.
-One of the greatest, smartest hitters, ever, is saying the number one thing a hitter must do is first get a good pitch to swing at.
+One of the greatest, smartest hitters ever is saying the number one thing a hitter must do is first get a good pitch to swing at.
 Much easier said than done.

 DEFAULT SETTING

-Take a few minutes after reading this article to search the internet for photographs, or videos, of your favorite hitters in the major leagues, and look closely at where their feet are when they are in the batter's box.
+Take a few minutes after reading this article to search the internet for photographs or videos of your favorite hitters in the major leagues, and look closely at where their feet are when they are in the batter’s box.
 99% of the time, the back foot is touching the line closest to the catcher.
 In fact, many of the great hitters have part of their back foot outside of the chalk line.
 Many of you have seen hitters actually dig out that back chalk line because that is where they want to position their rear foot.

 If you look closely at the back chalk line of the batter's box at a major league game, by the end of the game, or even just halfway through the game, that back line will have been completely dug out, and there really isn't much of a line left.